Constraining accretion efficiency in massive binary stars with LIGO-Virgo black holes: Conclusions

 Models with low $f_{\rm MT}$ also yield smaller BBH merger rate densities (Fig.~\ref{fig:MRD}).
 The impact of $f_{\rm MT}$ on the merger rate is stronger for larger values of $\alpha_{\rm CE}$.
 If $\alpha_{\rm CE}=10$, the local BBH merger rate density spans from $\sim{}10$ Gpc$^{-3}$ yr$^{-1}$ if $f_{\rm MT}=0.05$ to $\gtrsim{}30$ Gpc$^{-3}$ yr$^{-1}$ if $f_{\rm MT}\gtrsim{}0.5$.

+The common envelope parameter $\alpha_{\rm CE}$ has a more subtle impact on both mass and merger rate.
+Low values of $\alpha_{\rm CE}$ are associated with shorter delay times, because the common envelope phase is more efficient in shrinking the binary system.
+Hence, the merger rate has a steeper increase with redshift.
+In contrast, high values of $\alpha_{\rm CE}$ lead to longer delay times, resulting in a shallower increase of the merger rate with redshift.
+Also, larger vales of $\alpha_{\rm CE}$ tend to suppress the merger of light BHs, which have too long coalescence timescales.

-We ran a hierarchical Bayesian analysis on our models against the LVC BBH mergers from O1 and O2 \citep{abbottO2}.
-The posterior distributions (Fig.~\ref{fig:post_dist_fmt}) have almost zero support for values of $f_{\rm MT}\le{}0.3$.
-This result holds for all the values of $\alpha_{\rm CE}$.
-Our analysis reveals that the lower boundaries of the 95\% credible intervals are equal to $f_{\rm MT}= 0.40,0.45$ and 0.48 for $\alpha_{\rm CE}= 1,$ 5 and 10, respectively.
-Models with low $f_{\rm MT}$ are strongly disfavoured because they yield lower merger rate densities and steeper BH mass functions, which struggle to represent the most massive BBHs in O1 and O2.
+We ran a hierarchical Bayesian analysis on our models against the LVC BBH mergers from O1, O2 and O3a \citep{abbottO2,gwtc2}.
+The posterior distributions (Fig.~\ref{fig:post_dist_fmt}) have almost zero support for values of $f_{\rm MT}\le{}0.6$.
+This result holds for all the values of $\alpha_{\rm CE}$ we considered in our study.
+Our models show a net preference for values of $\alpha_{\rm CE}\in[4,\,{}7]$ and $f_{\rm MT}\in[0.7,0.8]$.
+Models with low $f_{\rm MT}$ are strongly disfavoured because they yield lower merger rate densities and steeper BH mass functions, which struggle to represent the most massive BBHs in GWTC-2.

+In order to have these results, we had to ignore GW190521, the most massive BBH observed to date \citep{abbottGW190521,abbottGW190521astro}.
+The reason is that all our models struggle to match such a high-mass event, with values of the integral in eq.~\eqref{match_event} of the order of $10^{-146}$.
 Here, we made the strong assumption that isolated binary evolution is the only channel to form BBH mergers.
-Dynamical formation channels are expected to produce heavier BBH mergers than isolated binary evolution (e.g., \citealt{mapelli2016,zevin2017,mckernan2018,dicarlo2019a,dicarlo2020,bouffanais2019,rodriguez2019,antonini2019,mapelli2020b,rizzuto2020,fragione2020,arcasedda2020,banerjee2020}).
-Hence, assuming that a fraction of the O1 and O2 BBHs have dynamical origin might possibly reconcile a low accretion efficiency ($f_{\rm MT}<0.3$) with GW observations.
+Dynamical formation channels are expected to produce heavier BBH mergers than isolated binary evolution (e.g., \citealt{mapelli2016,zevin2017,mckernan2018,dicarlo2019a,dicarlo2020a,bouffanais2019,rodriguez2019,antonini2019,mapelli2020b,rizzuto2020,fragione2020,arcasedda2020,banerjee2020}).
+Hence, assuming that a fraction of the GWTC-2 BBHs have dynamical origin allows us to obtain a good match with GW190521 \citep{dicarlo2020b,mapelli2020b,mapelli2021} and might possibly reconcile a low accretion efficiency ($f_{\rm MT}<0.3$) with GW observations.
+In future studies, we will investigate the interplay between the ($f_{\rm MT}$, $\alpha_{\rm CE}$) parameters of binary evolution and the main dynamical formation channels.
+This poses a computational challenge but will give us a crucial key to interpret BBH formation.

-We expect that running our analysis on forthcoming O3 catalogues will lead to even stronger constraints on the efficiency of mass transfer.
-This result opens new perspectives on the possibility of understanding the process of mass transfer based on GW data.